 AERM 1314 - Basic Electricity - 3 sem. hrs.
-(2-4-0)
+(2-2-0)

-A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and reading and interpreting aircraft electrical diagrams to include solid state devices and logic functions.
-Fundamentals of safety also addressed.
-Two lecture and four laboratory hours per week.
+A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and interpreting aircraft electrical diagrams Two lecture and two laboratory hours per week.
 Prerequisite: None.
-Lab Fee: \$24
+Lab Fee: \$24; Consumable Supplies Fee: \$24

-AERM 1315 - Aviation Science - 3 sem. hrs.
-(2-4-0)
+AERM1315 - Aviation Science - 3 sem. hrs.
+(2-3-0)

-Fundamentals of mathematics, physics, and drawings as they apply to aircraft principles and operations as required by the Federal Aviation Administration (FAA) for airframe and powerplant mechanics.
-Two lecture and four laboratory hours per week.
+Fundamentals of mathematics, physics, and drawings as they apply to aircraft principles and operations as required by the Federal Aviation Administration (FAA) for airframe and power plant mechanics.
+Two lecture and three laboratory hours per week.
 Prerequisite: None.
 Lab Fee: \$24